-Occupational asthma is a lung disorder in which matter found in the workplace causes the airways of the lungs to narrow and swell.
-This leads to shortness of breath, attacks of wheezing, chest tightness, and coughing.
+Occupational asthma is a lung disorder in which matter found in the workplace causes the airways of the lungs to become narrow and even swell.
+This leads to shortness of breath, attacks of wheezing, chest tightness and coughing.
 One in 10 cases of asthma in adults (equally childhood asthma symptoms returning and new asthma symptoms) has its origins in work-related factors.

 There are two types of occupational asthma: Allergic occupational asthma and irritant-induced occupational asthma.
-The former is the most common type and occurs when people are allergic to substances in their workplace.
-The latter occurs when one breathes in a chemical at workplace, and it irritates the airways, causing asthma symptoms.
+The former is the most common type and occurs when people are allergic to certain substances in their workplace.
+The latter occurs when one breathes in a chemical at the workplace and it irritates the airways, causing asthma symptoms.

-If you answer yes to the following questions, you might be suffering from occupational asthma:
+If your answer is yes to the following questions, you might be suffering from occupational asthma:

 - Have your asthma symptoms started as an adult or have your childhood asthma symptoms returned since you started working?